Genomon-Project/paplot-doc/command.rst

 3. Output directory
 ---------------------

-In the location specified in the ``output_dir`` option to output the file with the following configuration.
+In the output directory (lspecified in the ``output_dir`` option), you can find the output files with the following configuration.

 .. code-block:: bash